jitsedesmet/thesis/_papers/thesis-report/chapters/future-work.typ

 == SGV Integration with Existing Structure Ontologies

-The vocabulary described in this work does not play nice with existing vocabularies.
+The vocabulary described in this work has limitted interoperability with existing vocabularies.
-Since @sgv is related to shape trees~@bib:shape-tree, it would make sense to adapt/ extend the vocabulary in such a way that it could be easily plugged into an existing shape tree environment.
+Since @sgv exists in the same domain as shape trees~@bib:shape-tree, it would make sense to adapt/ extend the vocabulary in such a way that it could be easily plugged into an existing shape tree environment.
 This alternative structure would likely be less expressive.

-In the same way that I think Integration with Shape Trees would be nice, I also think integration with @tree~@bib:tree would be nice.
+In the same way, integration with @tree~@bib:tree would increase the vocabularies interoperability.
-Altough I am in this case not sure as to whether Tree should be seen as "a kind of structured data you can store using @ldp and @sgv."
+It should however be noted that Tree could also be seen as "a kind of structured data you can store using @ldp and @sgv."

 == General Update Behaviour